My Approach to Helping

 Important Factors for Choosing a Therapist

 It is very hard to choose a therapist.
 You are trying to pick someone based on our profiles and this can be very overwhelming.
 We list problems we treat, various modalities we utilize and you are expected to pick someone based on this.
 However, one of the most important variables in how successful therapy will be for you is the relationship between you and the therapist.
 I encourage you to ask lots of questions or share a little of your issues on the phone before you start with a new therapist.
 Notice how you feel while you are speaking with them, and listen to your intuition.
 Therapy is not about having something "done to you".
 It is a collaborative process where you are encouraged to explore yourself and often your past as well.
 This takes courage and risks.
-You may not know by the end of the phone conversation if that therapist is right for you and it is okay to meet with them and change your therapist if you don't feel heard, understood or that they are willing to work towards your goals.
-However, that initial phone conversation can give you a lot of information as well.
-Finding a therapist who is a good fit for you is important to your recovery or healing process.
-Give me a call to find out if I am a good fit for you or for more information.
+Finding a therapist that connects with you and has experience in the issues you are experiencing is important to your healing.
+Call today for a free phone consultation and find out if I might be the right therapist for you.